Divorce Attorneys in Kane County

 Jurisdiction refers to the state in which you divorce.
 Illinois will have jurisdiction over your divorce if you or your spouse has maintained residency in Illinois for at least 90 days.
 There is no waiting period to establish residency, however.
 If you and your spouse have established residency in different states, either of you can file in your state.
 Generally speaking, the first party to file and notify the other party will win the battle for jurisdiction.

 When dealing with child-related matters, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) sets the rules for jurisdiction based on the child's "home state."
 Matters involving different venues and jurisdiction are complex and require the counsel of an experienced attorney to ensure proper filings.
 Attorney Matt Shaw is highly experienced in handling venue and jurisdiction changes.
 He has even published on the subject.
 We will make sure that your case is handled in the proper court and that your interests are protected throughout the process.

 Contact Our Skilled Kane County Divorce Lawyers

-If you are concerned about which venue or jurisdiction will hear your case, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are concerned about which venue or jurisdiction will hear your case, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will examine the circumstances of your divorce or dispute and discuss your legal options.
 Whether or not a change of venue or jurisdiction is warranted, we have the skill and experience to advocate effectively for your interests in court.
 From our main office in St. Charles, our lawyers handle divorce and family law cases throughout Northern Illinois including Kane, DuPage, DeKalb and Kendal Counties.